othyn/docker-compose-laravel/README.md

 #### database

-The `persist` directory is volume mapped to the MySQL directory on the docker container, so that the containers DB is persisted across container instances.
+The MySQL container is volume mapped within Docker, so that the containers database is persisted across container instances.
+If you don't want the data to persist, when you bring the container down, use the `-v` flag to also remove attached volumes `$ docker-compose down -v`.

 The `base.sql` patch file is run by the MySQL Docker container when its upped, so place any SQL statements in there that you wish to be run.
 E.g. creating databases.